 A mix of honey-drizzled rhubarb and fresh strawberries muddled with mint and lime leaves you with one amazing beverage!
 And better yet, if alcohol is not your thing, they are easily made into a mocktail.
 Trust me, my 5 year old has had her fair share of non-alcoholic mojitos 🙂

 If you are a long time reader of my blog, you know I LOVE mojitos!
-By far my favourite alcoholic beverage.
+By far my favorite alcoholic beverage.
 However. whiskey sours are a close second.
 These strawberry-rhubarb mojitos were actually created based on my previous honey-roasted rhubarb whiskey sour recipe.
 Something about roasted rhubarb makes all the difference.
 Because, if you are like my daughter, you know biting into an uncooked or unsweetened piece of rhubarb will result in a bad time, haha.

 In this case, however, we are not roasting the rhubarb.
 For ease (and quick-finish) I threw the strawberries and rhubarb into a small pot with honey and cooked it down until it resembled a puree.
 It reminded me of a jam to be honest 🙂 You just want to cook them long enough so the rhubarb is no longer bitter-sour.